-FoundationOne CDx
+FoundationOne Liquid CDx

-A next-generation sequencing test developed by Foundation Medicine that analyzes over 300 genes and biomarkers to identify potential treatment options for advanced cancer patients with solid tumors.
+A next-generation sequencing test developed by Foundation Medicine that analyzes over 300 genes and biomarkers detected in your blood to identify potential treatment options for advanced cancer patients with solid tumors.

 Genes

 Segments of DNA.
 Genomic testing may find mutations in genes that can influence cancer growth.